covjson/specification/spec.md

 #### 3.1.1.
 Grid

-- A Grid domain object must have the members `"x"` and `"y"` where the value of each is a non-empty array of coordinate values.
+- A Grid domain object must have the members `"x"` and `"y"` where the value of each is a non-empty array coordinate values.
-- A Grid domain object may have the member `"z"` where the value is a non-empty array of coordinate values.
+- A Grid domain object may have the member `"z"` where the value is a non-empty array coordinate values.
-- A Grid domain object may have the member `"t"` where the value is a non-empty array of coordinate values.
+- A Grid domain object may have the member `"t"` where the value is a non-empty array coordinate values.
 - The coordinate space of a Grid domain object is defined by `[t,z,y,x]`, or `[t,y,x]`, or `[z,y,x]`, or `[y,x]`, depending on which members are defined.

 Example: